 where $s_0$ and $s_1$ are given by

-The subsystems $B_1$ and $A\cup B_1$ in the $d$-dimensional boundary CFT with lengths $(L-\ell/2)$ and $L+\ell/2$ along the $x$ direction are very large in the limit $B\to A^c$ $(L \to \infty)$.
-Therefore, the extremal surfaces described by the areas ${\cal A}_{B_1}$ and ${\cal A}_{A\cup B_1}$ will extend deep into the bulk approaching the black hole horizon even at low temperatures i.e., ($r_{c1}\sim r_h)$ and ($r_{c3}\sim r_h)$.
-Hence in order to compute the expressions for the areas ${\cal A}_{B_1}$ and ${\cal A}_{A\cup B_1}$ we employ the method developed by the authors in \cite{Fischler:2012ca} for the case when extremal surfaces approach the black hole horizon as described earlier.
-Through this procedure in our case we obtain the expression for the turning point $r_{c1}$ for the extremal surface anchored on the subsystem $B_1$ as follows
+The subsystems $B_1$ and $A\cup B_1$ in the boundary $CFT_d$ with lengths $(L-\ell/2)$ and $(L+\ell/2)$ ~along the $x$ direction are very large in the limit $B\to A^c$ $(L \to \infty)$.
+Therefore, the minimal surfaces described by the areas ${\cal A}_{B_1}$ and ${\cal A}_{A\cup B_1}$ will extend deep into the bulk approaching the black hole horizon even at low temperatures i.e., ($r_{c1}\sim r_h)$ and ($r_{c3}\sim r_h)$.
+Hence, in order to compute the expressions for the areas ${\cal A}_{B_1}$ and ${\cal A}_{A\cup B_1}$ we employ the method developed by the authors in \cite{Fischler:2012ca} for the case when the minimal surfaces approach the black hole horizon as described earlier.
+Through this procedure we obtain the expression for the turning point $r_{c1}$ for the minimal surface anchored on the subsystem $B_1$ as follows

 where $k_2$ is a constant given by

 Substituting the expressions given by eq.(\ref{rc1l}) and eq.(\ref{eps}) in eq.(\ref{a12}) we obtain the area ${\cal A}_{B_1}$ as an expansion in $\epsilon_1$ up to $O[\epsilon_1]$ as